Erina Mano: 2008

-Mano Erina joined Hello!
+Erina Mano joined Hello!
 Project as a Hello!
 Pro Egg in 2006 after passing the Up-Front Group "Egg" Audition.
 In 2007, she was one of the six members of the Hello!
 Pro Egg to be added to Ongaku Gatas and became a reserve player for the Gatas Brilhantes H.P. club.
 She graduated from Ongaku Gatas on March 2, 2008 and Hello!
 Pro Egg on March 29, 2008 to debut as a soloist.
 On June 29, 2008 she released her debut indie, "Manopiano".
 She has been featured as the opening act in various of her Senpai's concerts (Natsumi Abe, Morning Musume, Berryz Kobo and Cute), starting in August 2008.

 2009

 Having received piano lessons since kindergarten, Mano's solo work within Hello!
 Project prominently features her playing the piano parts of her musical releases and providing the vocal and piano parts of her songs while performing in concerts and at live events.
 In 2008, Mano released three singles under an independent label.

 She has debuted under a major label Hachama with the single "Otome no Inori", released on March 18, 2009.
 It reached a number three position on the Oricon charts the first day of release and reached number five on the weekly chart.
-In 2009, Erina was announced as being one of the members of the new version of Pucchi Moni.
+In 2009, Mano was announced as being one of the members of the new version of Pucchi Moni.
 Mano's songs are usually composed by KAN.
 Aya Matsuura has told her via a video comment in April 2009 that she "...needs to be the best singer in H!P, and in order to do that, she'll need to be a better singer than Ai Takahashi."